mattt/Chroma-Hash/README.markdown

 Password entry can be frustrating, especially with long or difficult passwords.
 On a webpage, secure fields obscure your input with •'s, so others can't read it.
 Unfortunately, neither can you—you can't tell if you got your password right until you click "Log In".

 Chroma-Hash displays a series of colored bars at the end of field inputs so you can instantly see if your password is right.
 Chroma-Hash takes an MD5 hash of your input and uses that to compute the colors in the visualization.
-The MD5 hash is non-reversible, so no one could know what your password just from the colors.
-Your password will display the same sequence each time, so you can learn to expect "blue, red, pink", for instance; if you instead see "green, purple, yellow", you'll know you typed it wrong.
+The resulting color pattern is non-reversible, so no one could know what your password just from the colors.

+For a more detailed description of Chroma-Hash, be sure to [check out this blog post about it.](http://mattt.me/2009/11/chroma-hash-revisited/).

 ## Demo